About

 Brioche dough that looks like cake batter.
 Keep kneading…

-• A well kneaded shiny, smooth brioche dough
+A well kneaded shiny, smooth brioche dough in the mixer bowl.

 Brioche dough after kneading.
 Looks smooth and shiny.
 But still very soft.